 On May 31, 2017 EPA published its decision to reconsider several issues in the landfill rules and to delay the rules for 90 days.

 On September 28, 2017 the court denied the environmental groups’ request to vacate the stay.
-Since the 90-day delay is now over, the rule should be in effect.
+Since the 90-day delay was over at that time, the rules should have been in effect.
 Therefore, the court ordered parties to submit briefs on “whether the lawsuit is now moot.” – NRDC, et al. v.
 EPA, No. 17-1157 (D.C.
 Cir.).

-On March 23, 2018 seven state attorneys general notified EPA they will sue in 60 days over its failure to enforce the 2016 Emissions Guidelines for existing municipal and solid waste landfills.
+On March 23, 2018 seven state attorneys general notified EPA they would sue in 60 days over its failure to enforce the 2016 Emissions Guidelines for existing municipal and solid waste landfills.